MicrosoftDocs/office-developer-client-docs.pt-BR/docs/project/developing-a-project-online-add-in-using-the-javascript-object-model-jsom.md

 ```

-A função displayTasks exibe as tarefas associadas a um projeto específico imediatamente abaixo da entrada do projeto.
+A função displayTasks exibe as tarefas associadas a um projeto especificado imediatamente abaixo da entrada do projeto.

 ```js
     //Insert tasks for the specified project immediately underneath the project entry